Global Paclitaxel Market Analysis, Share, Size, Trend, Market statistics, CAGR, Outlook, and Covid-19 Impact 2020-2026

 Paclitaxel is a mitotic inhibitor used in Cancer chemotherapy; Paclitaxel was discovered in 1962 as a result of a U.S. National Cancer Institute-funded screening program; Monroe Wall and Mansukh Wani isolated the drug from the bark of the Pacific yew, Taxus brevifolia, and named it “taxol”.

-This report contains market size and forecasts of Paclitaxel in Japan, including the following market information:
+This report contains market size and forecasts of Paclitaxel in South Korea, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Paclitaxel manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Paclitaxel production and consumption in Japan
+This report also analyses and evaluates the COVID-19 impact on Paclitaxel production and consumption in South Korea

 Total Market by Segment: